 Provides twelve suggestions on how to prevent burn-out and keep your sanity

 Why does my paper get a desk-reject time and again?

 About the importance of joining the journal’s “conversation”

 Part 1 of a 4-part post which explains why internal promotion in academia might be harder to achieve than external promotion and gives tips for successful applications

 How to keep up-to-date with the literature, but avoid information overload?

 Provides tips on how to keep up-to-date without getting lost in social media overload

 Two older blogposts that deal with ways to address academics, either as a student or as a fellow academic also maintained their popularity.
 However, the other Academic Etiquette posts such as Would you ask a male academic the same question?, Thank You: The most underused words in academia? and Please be polite and considerate are also worth a read.
-While on the topic, let me also point out that our CYGNA network - a London-based network for female academics - is still going strong.

 How to address other academics by email?

 Provides suggestions on the best way to address academics by email